 - How did the condo building craze come about?

-- And what exactly is a LOFT-style unit?
+- What exactly is a LOFT-style unit?

 - How do I find a condo in Toronto?